How I use Screencasts for Teaching & Learning

 - Get over yourself #1 - Most people hate the sound of their own voice but remember that your students are already forced to listen to you droning on anyway so don't worry about how you come across in front of the camera.

-- Get over yourself #2 - Any new software takes some getting used to but all three of these tools outlined above are pretty intuitive and way less complicated than much of the software that most people are already using.
-As with all new tools, you need to commit an hour to playing with it and anticipate making a few duff ones first but you'll soon have the skills to make good enough videos for your students.
+- Get over yourself #2 - Any new software takes some getting used to but all three of these tools outlined above are pretty intuitive and much less complicated than most of the software that people are already using.
+As with all new tools, you need to commit about an hour to playing with it initially and anticipate making a few duff ones first but you'll soon have the skills to make great videos for your students.

 - A bit of extra time now can save much more time in the future - A ten minute screen cast will take longer than ten minutes to make.
+It needn't take an age though.
 My advice is to use resources you already have access to (such as lecture slides) or make very simple, quick new ones if needed.
 Screencasts can show any type of content that is on your screen so there's no limitations as to what you can film.
-An hour spent making a content rich, re-usable screencast can potentially save lots of time in the future though.
+Time spent making a content rich, re-usable screencast can potentially save lots of time in the future though.

 Examples of how I've used screencasts